EmaniBoy/AutoPM/README.md

 ## 💡 Inspiration

-Sprintly was born from watching real product managers (including one of our teammates’ dad) spend countless hours on coordination instead of creativity.
+Sprintly was born from watching real product managers spend countless hours on coordination instead of creativity.

 We saw the same pattern over and over: